Customized Hair Growth Kit - 60% OFF get started

 A: Yes, genetics can play a role in the rate of hair aging.
 Certain genetic variations have been linked to hair pigmentation and hair growth rate.

-Q: How does African hair differ from other hair types in terms of structure and density?
+Q: How does African hair differ from other hair types in structure and density?

-A: African hair has the smallest diameter among all hair subgroups, the greatest variability of diameter in a single strand, and a smaller number of cuticular cell layers.
+A: African hair has the smallest diameter among all hair subgroups, the most significant variability of diameter in a single strand, and a smaller number of cuticular cell layers.
 The density of scalp hair is also less than that of other ethnicities.

 Q: What are some common hair care practices that can contribute to hair damage and aging in African populations?

-Q: Are there any specific hair care products that are recommended for aging hair in African populations?
+Q: Are any specific hair care products recommended for aging hair in African populations?

-A: Sulfate-free shampoos and conditioners that are gentle and moisturizing are recommended for aging hair in African populations.
+A: Sulfate-free shampoos and gentle, moisturizing conditioners are recommended for aging hair in African populations.
 Natural oils such as coconut oil or shea butter can also be used to moisturize and protect hair.

 Q: How can I prevent hair breakage and loss in African hair as I age?